• Skip to primary navigation

 Modifiers

-I use a large deep silver umbrella about 90% of the time (for both video and photography) and then I add this diffuser over top.
+I use a large deep silver umbrella about 90% of the time (for both video and photography) and then I add this diffuser over the top.
 The umbrella opens and closes just like the kind you use for rain and stores just as easily.

 I also have a large, rectangular softbox as well as a giant diffuser.